Big-Cheung/Arjun.io/client/README.md

 ### `npm start`

-Launches the test runner in the interactive watch mode.\
+Launches the local server
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+(output in console will be various server calls about game status)

+## 2nd step: go to 'client' directory:

+### `cd client`
+Goes to client directory

+## 3rd step: In 'client' directory:

-### `npm run build`
+### `npm install`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+    Installs necessary packages on the client side (output in console will once again be various packages)

-### `npm run eject`
+### `npm start`

+Launches app in localhost:3000
+Please navigate to this page to play the game

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**